If you’ve been ignoring your posture lately, you are opening yourself up for bigger health issues in the future.

 If your keyboard is placed too high or too low, then your elbows and hands are at awkward angles (which exerts additional pressure on it).

-This can lead to pain in the wrists, hands, and shoulder.
+This can lead to pain in the wrists, hands, and shoulders.

 Elbows should be as close to the waist as possible and at a 90 degree in relation to the arms.